How to Remove Mold, Naturally January 3, 2017 – Posted in: Blog

 Techniques for Removing Mold

-Mold that takes up more than 10 square feet should be removed by a professional, but smaller amounts can be handled by homeowners.
+Mold that takes up more than 10 square feet should be removed by a professional with appropriate equipment, but smaller amounts can be handled by homeowners.

 Part of the problem with mold is that traditional methods of removal are almost as toxic as the mold itself.
 Fortunately, there are safer alternatives to bleach and other chemicals for mold removal.
 Vinegar, tea tree oil, grapefruit seed extract, hydrogen peroxide and baking soda are all effective treatments for removing mold that resides on non porous surfaces.
 Try one of these and a little elbow grease the next time you see mold in your home, but remember to wear a mask to avoid inhalation.
 If you find mold growing on porous surfaces such as sheet rock it would be best to cut out the affected area.